brightec/XmlCheck_CLI/README.md

 `android:id` should adhere to naming conventions

-Generally you should start your id with the first word of the class name e.g. `image_something`
+Generally you should start your id with the first word of the class name e.g. `image_something`.
+There some specific exceptions though which can be found here: `src/main/kotlin/uk/co/brightec/xmlcheck/rules/attr/android/Id.kt`

 #### Margin2s